 While attending a CTE program, students gain confidence and competence in developing their skills in specific career fields.
-All of our CTE programs have articulation agreements with colleges, technical schools and universities and students can earn college credits while attending their CiTi program courses.
-For more information, contact your high school guidance counselor, download our catalog or call our center directly at 315.963.4433.
+Many of our CTE programs have articulation agreements with colleges, technical schools and universities and students can earn college credits while attending their CiTi program courses.
+For more information, contact your high school guidance counselor or call our center directly at 315.963.4251.

 What is the schedule for CTE classes?

 Students are provided transportation from their home schools to their CTE program.
 CiTi operates on a morning and afternoon schedule.
-Depending on the program of choice, students will attend classes from 8:30 to 11 a.m. or noon to 2:30 p.m.
+Depending on the program of choice, students will attend classes from 8:30 to 11 a.m., or noon to 2:30 p.m or all day.
 Following their CTE classes, students will be returned to their school by their home school district transportation department.